alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 Accurate port mapping, port exposing, and learning about how to listen to ports within a shared network were the highlight.

 ### Clean up

-I still need to automate the Docker resource cleanup, but this project has been an eye ope
+I still need to automate the Docker resource cleanup, but this project has been an eye opener on how important that is.

+Since I started the dockerisations container by containe